You are in THE STRATEGY ZONE.

-Is our only sustainable competitive advantage, being able to learn faster than our competitors?
+Is, being able to learn faster than our competitors, our only sustainable source of competitive advantage?
 It is about organisational Learning as a strategy.
-If you are going to learn from your strategy, make sure it is Rigorous, intellectually honest learning about your strategy.
+If you are going to understand how to learn from your strategy, make sure it is Rigorous, intellectually honest learning about your strategy.
 And just in case you were wondering, Emergent strategy is not lazy strategy

 - Strategy as a persistent pattern of behaviour

 - Three thoughts on strategy in learning organisations: Persistent, habits and humble